kbarbary/insight/README.md

 slower.

-# Performance
+## Performance

-Before adding the session statistics, the code ran on the 426M input file in about a minute on my laptop:
+Before adding the session statistics, the code ran on the 426 MB input file in about a minute on my laptop:
 ```
 $ run.sh